 BORNEOWITH ETG

 To travel to Borneo is to be transported worlds away from the everyday.
-We all know the island for its iconic orangutan, but there are innumerable exotic creatures to discover: proboscis monkeys and pygmy elephants, sun bears and Sunda leopards, hornbills and the world’s largest flower, to name just a few.
+We all know the island for its iconic orangutan, but there are innumerable exotic creatures to discover: Proboscis monkeys and pygmy elephants, sun bears and Sunda leopards, hornbills and the world’s largest flower, to name just a few.
 Beyond the wildlife, you’ll find vibrant culture, staggering landscapes, and beautiful beaches (some of the most underrated in Asia, we reckon).

 Where to Visit on a Holiday to Borneo?

-We won’t give away all our secrets now: part of the fun of an ETG trip is the element of surprise.
-Have a look at our sample itineraries for inspiration, or get in touch for a personalised holiday suggestion.
+We won't give away all our secrets now: part of the fun of an ETG trip is the element of surprise.
+Please look at our sample itineraries for inspiration, or get in touch for a personalised holiday suggestion.
 Our friendly travel team is always happy to help curious travellers get to the heart of this beguiling island.

 WHEN TO GO TO BORNEO

-From March and October is considered the dry season and so the best time to visit Borneo.
+Between March and October is considered the dry season and so the best time to visit Borneo.
 It’s also the best time for spotting wildlife, including orangutans.
 If travelling with families, it’s therefore ideal for an Easter or Summer holiday.
 Trekkers should note that September, with its clear skies, is a good month to tackle Mount Kinabalu.

 Your luxury Borneo holiday will be bespoke.
 All our itineraries are built from scratch and go deeper than standard package trips.
 For Borneo family adventures and for first-time visitors, the Malaysian states of Sabah and Sarawak offer an irresistible ‘pick n mix’ of tropical islands, rainforests, charming cities and gobsmacking geological features.
 With formidable mountains and the world’s largest caving system, Borneo adventure holidays are fantastic for the whole family, and we have plenty of unique experiences to free your intrepid side.
 The island is also edged by beautiful beaches, so you can still find that balance between discovery and relaxation.